 Did you get your sun vitamin D today?

-There is a curious problem with vitamin D and sun that science observed. people who spent a lot of time on the beach of Hawaii were still vitamin D deficient.
+There is a curious problem with vitamin D and sun that science observed.
+In one study, people who spent a lot of time on the beach of Hawaii were still vitamin D deficient.

 How could this be?